Ales Bialiatski: Personal life

 Ales Bialiatski is married to Natallia Pinchuk.
 They met in 1982 when Ales was a student of Francishak Skaryna Homiel State University and Nataliia studied in the pedagogical college in Lojeu.
 The couple married in 1987.
-Ales Bialiatski has a son named Adam.
 He is a practising Roman Catholic.

+Bialiatski has a son, Adam.
+He studied in Poland at Łódź Film School.
+In 2018, he was sentenced for 1.5 years in Poland for a "Naked action in Auschwitz", which activists called an anti-war performance.
+During the performance activists slaughtered a lamb.
+The sentence was not carried out.

 During his university years, Bialiatski played bass guitar in a band called Baski.
 He has stated that his two major hobbies now are mushroom hunting and planting flowers.
 He generally speaks the Belarusian language.